ProjectHydroTech/Zybo-Z7/Download.md

 ![image](https://user-images.githubusercontent.com/92703672/152485934-1f08077b-5eda-4885-95a2-c29564797c00.png)

-<b>Step 17.</b> Navigate to the board_files directory under Xilinx\Vivado\2019.2\data\boards\board_files folder where Vitis and Vivado was downloaded into in step 7 and 12 e.g. C:\Xilinx\Vivado\2019.2\data\boards\board_files and paste the 3 files copied into here.
+<b>Step 17.</b> Navigate to the board_files directory found under Xilinx\Vivado\2019.2\data\boards\board_files where Vitis and Vivado was downloaded into mentioned in step 7 and 12 e.g. C:\Xilinx\Vivado\2019.2\data\boards\board_files and paste the 3 files copied into here.
 Your board files folder should contain the 3 files that were copied from step 16.

 ![Screenshot 2022-02-04 150522](https://user-images.githubusercontent.com/92703672/152486728-fe129f4b-aa69-4276-87a7-dfe5400689bd.png)

-<b>Step 18.</b> Download the Vivado library master which contains the IP for the Pmod sensors and ZYNQ processor that we will be using and extract it:        https://github.com/Digilent/vivado-library/archive/master.zip (Remember the location of this folder as we will be using it in Vivado)
+<b>Step 18.</b> Download the Vivado library master which contains the IP for the Pmod sensors and ZYNQ processor that we will be using and extract it to a folder of your choice:https://github.com/Digilent/vivado-library/archive/master.zip (Remember the location of this folder as we will be using it in Vivado)

-<b>Step 19.</b> Finished!!! :)
+<b>Step 19.</b> Finished installation!!! :)

 ![Screenshot 2022-02-04 123401](https://user-images.githubusercontent.com/92703672/152496084-fa89e1fa-c3e7-428c-97dc-c77c50f59f6f.png)